-All waste management operations on the site will be undertaken in a way that infestation or colonisation by pests is minimised.
+All waste management operations on the site will be undertaken in a way that infestation or colonisation by pests is prevented or minimised.
 The facility will be inspected by both site management and operatives for infestations of pests, vermin and insects on a routine basis.

 Dry recyclate is not considered to attract birds, vermin and insects.
 Food waste has the greatest potential to attract birds, vermin and insects.
-Under normal operating conditions and based on the contractual agreement for this waste stream with PCC's haulier, food waste will be stored onsite for 24 hours.
+Under normal operating conditions and based on the contractual agreement for this waste stream with PCC's haulier, food waste will be stored on site for 24 hours within the food waste bay during the week, and up to 72 hours within the food waste skip over the weekend period.

 To minimise the potential for infestations, food waste will arrive on site in RRV pods/stillages or council vehicles and will be tipped directly into a designated food waste bay within the building.
 Food waste is collected from the site daily typically before 11am, with the haulage arranged to ensure that all material is cleared from the bay completely on each collection.
 This will allow the bay to be hosed down after each load is taken, during the off-peak period, before the next load is tipped in the afternoon.
-A full wash down and deep clean of the food waste bay willbe undertaken at least weekly during offpeak periods to minimise disruption to material deliveries.
+A full wash down and deep clean of the food waste bay will be undertaken at least weekly during off-peak periods, to minimise disruption to material deliveries.
 Food waste will then be removed offsite in secure sheeted containers.

-In the event that specific waste is found to be responsible for attracting scavengers, pests or infestation, this waste can be containerised (for no more than 48 hours) and will be removed from the site to a suitably licenced facility.
+In the event that specific waste is found to be responsible for attracting scavengers, pests or infestation, this waste can be isolated and containerised (for no more than 48 hours) and will be removed from the site to a suitably licenced facility.
 Site operatives will be vigilant and report any potential infestations to the site manager, who will ensure appropriate measures are undertaken.